-So, what is lipedema?
+What is lipedema?
 Lipedema is a chronic disease almost exclusively occurring in women.
 It’s characterized by bilateral symmetric excessive tissue in specific areas out in the extremities out of proportion to the rest of the body.
 It’s an inherited condition and it does accumulate; the fat accumulates in particular patterns out of the hip, upper and lower legs, and arms as well.
 So, we’ll talk about that.

 The signs and symptoms of lipedema: Typically, the pattern manifests at puberty.
-Often the asymmetry in retrospect can be seen and traced back to puberty.
+Often the changes can in retrospect can be seen and traced back to puberty.
 Though it may not be present with symptoms or really declare itself until later in life, in fact the typical patient doesn’t really become very aware of it until their 30’s and may not be diagnosed until around menopause.
 Hopefully, as greater awareness occurs, we’ll diagnose the recognition both by physicians, nurses, and the patients themselves.

 It is a two-body syndrome where the trunk is relatively smaller than the extremities, and as we mentioned earlier, it’s symmetrical.
 The symptoms are hypersensitivity to touch, pain, fatigue while walking and sitting, and easy bruise ability.
 Then, it also is associated with some orthopedic or mechanical things, such as impaired gait.
 There’s also a characteristic distribution of an ankle cuff, a loss in elasticity, and an edema.
 Now, hypermobility is not necessarily part of the diagnosis, but hypermobility is seen with increased prevalence for those who have liked the team and through the various stages the skin is affected.

-So here, this is just an example of some of the things I was talking about, a relatively small waist with hypertrophy in the thighs and calves, and here you see the ankle cuff.
+[slide 4] This is just an example of some of the things I was talking about, a relatively small waist with hypertrophy in the thighs and calves, and here you see the ankle cuff.
 This is a classic example of a fat pad over the lateral thigh, and yet you can see this patient is actually anorectic, so it still has that hypertrophy of fat in their legs and even all the way down to the ankles.
 Then, in the more advanced cases, lobules of fat in the knock-kneed orthopedic derangement with still a relatively small waist.
 These are the different stages, so we’ll get more into that.

 On stage 2, we see and feel nodularity, and this is described like buckshot or pebbles or that sort of thing—more poetically, pearls.
 That’s why I think that this is for those who you know are around me, I love to use poetic terms, because this is what I call just lusciousness, but here is where we have pearls.